aws-ia/workshop-taskcat/content/00_concepts/_index.md

 template. taskcat is implemented as a cli and a Python class that you can use in your own applications.

-taskcat was developed by the AWS QuickStart team to test AWS CloudFormation templates that automatically deploy workloads on AWS.
+taskcat was developed by the [AWS Quick Start](https://aws.amazon.com/quickstart/) team to test AWS CloudFormation templates that automatically deploy workloads on AWS.
 We’re pleased to make the tool available to all developers who want to validate their custom AWS CloudFormation templates across AWS Regions

+#### Concepts and features

-#### taskcat concepts and features we will cover in this lab
+We will cover following concepts and features of taskcat in this workshop:

+#TODO - instead of listing features, we should explain what each feature is about.

 - Config hierarchy
 - Project config